Introduction

 gphoto2

-Camera support overview – Needs at least capture support
+Camera support overview – Needs at least capture support and liveview.

-Alternatively, see the libgphoto2 supported cameras – Needs at least Image Capture
+Alternatively, see the libgphoto2 supported cameras – Needs at least Image Capture and Liveview.

-implementation is very convenient, as it allows for both live view and high quality photo capture through a single USB connection.
+Using the gphoto2 implementation is very convenient, as it allows for both live view and high quality photo capture through a single USB connection.
 Check the above link for which cameras are supported.

 Vendor tethering

-, it may be an option to use a vendor tethering program for photo capture through an AutoIt script.
+When a camera is not suported by gphoto2, it may be an option to use a vendor tethering program for photo capture through an AutoIt script.
 This works as long as the vendor program writes JPG images to a specified directory.

 Live view must then be obtained from a camera feed.